fst.docs.d05_put

 header.
 Though multiple statements or even entire blocks may be reparsed if the changes span those blocks.
 Whatever is

-reparsed will have its FST nodes changed, except the root node.
+reparsed will have its FST nodes changed (invalidating any variables referring to those nodes themselves), except the

 The actual location for the reparse is not restricted in any way.
-It doesn't have to fall on node bondaries and can
+It doesn't have to fall on node boundaries and can

 extend over the entire source code if need be.
 Like get_src(), it doesn't matter what node of the tree this function